mpaulgreen/AI_Dev_blog/red-hat-ai-blog-post.md

      -d '{"query": "Tell me about fiber optic internet"}'
    ```

-### Performance Considerations for M3 Macs
+### Performance Considerations for AWS RHEL AI

-When running AI models on Apple Silicon:
+When running AI models on AWS RHEL AI:

-1. **Hardware Acceleration**: RHEL AI can leverage the Neural Engine and GPU in Apple Silicon, though performance characteristics differ from NVIDIA GPUs.

-2. **Memory Management**: M3 Macs with unified memory architecture efficiently handle models, but monitoring memory usage is important.

-3. **Quantization**: Consider using quantized versions of your models for better performance.
-RHEL AI supports various quantization techniques to reduce model size and improve inference speed.
+1. **Instance Types**: Choose GPU-enabled instances (g4dn, p3, p4d) for optimal AI workload performance.
+The g4dn.xlarge instance type provides a good balance of cost and performance for testing.

+2. **Storage**: RHEL AI requires minimum 1TB for `/home` directory (InstructLab data) and 120GB for `/` path (system updates).
+The AWS setup automatically configures appropriate storage.

+3. **Security**: Configure security groups to allow necessary ports:
+   - Port 22 for SSH access
+   - Port 8000 for the vLLM model server
+   - Port 5000 for the API wrapper (if used)

+4. **Cost Management**: Monitor AWS costs as GPU instances can be expensive.
+Consider using spot instances for development and testing to reduce costs.

-This setup provides a development environment for testing your model's responses and making iterative improvements before scaling with OpenShift AI.
+This setup provides a production-ready environment for testing your model's responses and making iterative improvements before scaling with OpenShift AI.

 ## Step 3: Scaling with OpenShift AI